 Can I eat before dental sedation?

-In addition to following any pre-op recommendations by our dentists, it’s vital that you follow fasting guidelines and avoid eating or drinking for six hours prior to sedation.
-However, you may have water up to two hours prior to your appointment.
+In addition to following any pre-op recommendations by our dentists, it’s vital that you follow the fasting guidelines and avoid eating or drinking for six hours prior to sedation.
+You may drink water up to two hours prior to your appointment.

-When you’re sedated, your reflexes are suppressed and if you have food or beverages in your stomach and become nauseous, you’re more likely to vomit and aspirate.
-If you eat or drink prior to sedation, your procedure will be canceled.
+Fasting is an important precaution due to the reflex-suppressing effects of sedation.
+If you have food or beverages in your stomach and become nauseous, you’re more likely to vomit and aspirate.
+If you eat or drink prior to sedation, your procedure will need to be rescheduled.

 Does insurance cover dental sedation?

-If the treatment requires sedation, insurance may cover all or a portion of the expenses.
-We recommend checking with your provider prior to your appointment for more information on your specific coverage.
-If you have any questions that we can answer, don’t hesitate to contact our office by calling (972) 885-3335 and we’ll be happy to assist you.
+If your treatment requires sedation, insurance may cover all or a portion of the expenses.
+We recommend checking with your provider prior to your appointment for more information on your coverage.
+If we can help by answering any questions about financing, please don’t hesitate to contact our office by calling (972) 885-3335.

-What are some ways I can deal with dental anxiety?
+What are some ways that I can deal with my dental anxiety?

-In the days leading up to your appointment, and the day of, there are some things you can do to decrease the anxiety you experience about going to the dentist.
+In the days leading up to your appointment, and on the day of, there are some techniques and practices you can use to decrease any dental anxiety you experience.
 These include:

-- Take slow, regular breaths — avoid holding your breath
+- Taking slow, regular breaths — avoid holding your breath

 - Avoid caffeine

-- Use hand signals if you experience discomfort
+- Use hand signals if you experience any discomfort

-If you have dental anxiety, tell one of our dentists and they’ll educate you about the benefits of dental sedation.
+If you have dental anxiety, tell one of our dentists and they’ll inform you about strategies and the benefits of dental sedation.